epi-analysis/SRCP_docs/docs/source/04-Taking-files-on-and-off-SRCP.rst

   :scale: 50 %
   :alt: Unknown server

-Check that the key is ``SHA-256:  GG1jAY2PnPo34qXhGZOHXqQ9rEXQxC5r9W91/0UNXBM=``.
-If it is not, then click Cancel and contact srcp@mrc-epid.cam.ac.uk
+Check that the key is ``SHA-256:  adCe50mCH97ui49A9zEpq1uitolpLoCGawLMnLTBPOk``.
+If it is not, then click Cancel and contact srcpdata@mrc-epid.cam.ac.uk

 .. _SFTP-upload:
 Example of uploading files using WinSCP